Gradient-Variation Regret Bounds for Unconstrained Online Learning: Applications

 \begin{myRemark} We assume that the comparator sequence $\cmp_{1:T}$ is oblivious, ensuring $\E[P_T \cdot V_T(\cmp_{1:T})] = P_T \cdot \E[V_T(\cmp_{1:T})]$.
-This assumption is reasonable in many real-world applications.
-For instance, in the online label shift problem~\citep{NeurIPS'22:label-shift,JMLR'24:OMD4SEA,ICDM'23:NOLS}, a classification task in non-stationary environments where the label distribution changes over time (e.g., species monitoring, and the learner does not affect the underlying environment dynamics).
-In such settings, the learner competes against the sequence of optimal parameters $u_t = \argmin_{w}F_t(w)$, which (we can assume) is determined by the underlying environment and is independent of the learner's predictions. \end{myRemark}
+This assumption is reasonable in many real-world applications such as the online label shift problem~\citep{NeurIPS'22:label-shift,ICDM'23:NOLS,JMLR'24:OMD4SEA}---a classification task in non-stationary environments where the label distribution changes over time (e.g., species monitoring, where the learner does not affect the underlying environment dynamics).
+In such settings, the learner competes against optimal parameters $u_t = \argmin_{w}F_t(w)$, which (we can assume) is determined by the underlying environment and is independent of the learner's predictions. \end{myRemark}